 This benefit is based on the income of the second adult, rather than your own.
 You cannot get both Council Tax Benefit and Second Adult Rebate so we will check which of these benefits would be best for you.

 Everyone’s circumstances are different so it is difficult to know how much Housing Benefit and Council Tax Benefit a person might receive until they have completed and submitted a claim form and provided original supporting documentation of all their income, capital and rent liability (if applicable).
 The information below will tell you if you are likely to be eligible and how we work out your entitlement.
 If after reading it, you think you may be entitled, pick up a claim form from Contact Wrexham, alternatively write, telephone or email us.
-Contact details are at the bottom of this page.

 When we work out how much benefit you are entitled to we use the following information: